ece3400team11/ece3400team11.github.io/_labs/lab1/lab1.md

 }
 ```

-Using these three funcitons in the following order would make the robot drive autnomously in a figure eight pattern:
+Using these three funcitons in the following order would make the robot drive autonomously in a figure eight pattern:

 ```cpp
 void loop() {